Frequently asked questions

 What is the difference between Cold-Pressed and standard kibble?

 Most standard kibble is 'extruded,' meaning it is cooked at intense high heat and pressure, which can destroy delicate vitamins and natural oils.
 Cold-pressed food is different; the ingredients are gently mixed and pressed at much lower temperatures.
 This preserves the nutritional integrity of the proteins and enzymes.
 Furthermore, cold-pressed food dissolves from the outside-in rather than swelling in the stomach, which aids digestion and helps prevent the 'bloat' or heaviness often seen after a meal of traditional kibble.
+SPOILER ALERT - UK's very first cold-pressed complete dog food BioBuddy coming soon!!!

 How do plant-based proteins compare to animal proteins for dogs?